vikramlearning/blazorbootstrap/docs/docs/intro.md

 # Introduction

-Get started with `Blazor Bootstrap`, with ready made components.
+Get started with BlazorBootstrap, with ready made components.

 ## Quick start

-Looking to quickly add `Blazor Bootstrap` to your project?
+Looking to quickly add BlazorBootstrap to your project?
 Use NuGet package manager.

 ```shell
 Install-Package Blazor.Bootstrap -Version 0.0.2